 Molekule vs. IQAir Reviews

-This is a slimmed-down version of the HealthPro Plus.
-At just 25 pounds and standing just 24 inches tall and 16 inches wide, this is a wieldier device that may be more useful if you have a tighter space to work with.
-But you don’t lose any power, really.
-It is still rated for rooms 1,100 square feet and is still really good for catching ultrafine particles down to 0.003 microns in size.
-The only thing the Compact version doesn’t have is the odor and smoke trapping V5 Cell filter.
+The IQAir HealthPro Compact is a slimmed-down version of the HealthPro Plus.
+At just 25 pounds and standing only 24 inches tall and 16 inches wide, this is a device that may be more useful if you have a tighter space to work with.
+While smaller than the HealthPro Plus, it uses the same HyperHEPA filter and the only thing that the compact version doesn’t have is the odor and smoke trapping V5 Cell filter.

 - Lighter and smaller